-A Victorian Refrigerator also known as a ice box is an American piece of history from the 19th Century!
+An Antique Victorian Refrigerator (a.k.a Icebox) is an American piece of history from the mid-19th century.

-Remember while back, I shared some antiques that I purchased from my brother in-law who was downsizing his home?
+Remember a while back, I shared some antiques that I purchased from my brother-in-law who was downsizing his home?
 Well, he had an icebox for sale and was asking $500 for it.
 Oh, how I wanted that gem, but I felt it was a pipe dream as it was not in the budget nor was it a necessity at the moment.
-I had hope that, eventually, one day, I would be able to add such a piece to my decor.
+I had hoped that, eventually, one day, I would be able to add such a piece to my decor.

 I pondered for a few days to find the perfect spot to display my Victorian Refrigerator.